zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 ### 8: Myconid's Nest

 The pathway to the southwest room is blocked by a dense wall of fungal filaments.
 The barrier opens automatically in response to myconid spores, but it can also be affected by environmental forces.
 Pouring at least a waterskin of water onto the filaments softens them, causing the wall to retract.
-The fungal mass has 15 hit points and AC 10, vulnerability to fire and radiant damage, and no resistance.
+The fungal mass has 15 hit points, AC 10, and is vulnerable to fire and radiant damage.
 Reducing it to 0 hit points destroys the barrier and clears the way into the nest.
 A persuaded or cooperative myconid can also open the gate safely for the players.

 {{descriptive
 A moldy smell hangs in the air, and a soft veil of spores drifts through the chamber.
 Two corpses of fallen adventurers lie scattered across the floor, surrounding a towering fungal figure whose hyphae extend from the center of the room to the surrounding walls.
 }}

-{{pageNumber 4}}
+{{pageNumber,auto}}

 \page